nickm.com > classes > advanced poetry workshop, spring 2025

 Assessment

 20% - Preparation for and participation in class.
 This is a workshop class in which discussing your work and that of your fellow students is the core activity.
 The physical presence of your material being in the classroom is essential; you also have to have the items you need to participate, which will mainly be your own poems, ready to distribute to the group.
-Participation will also requires reciting memorized poems; giving short presentations about the historical, cultural, social, aspects of poetry along with concepts in form, metaphor, and meter; engaging in discussion; and doing writing (we undertake in-class writing exercises).
-Missing a class, with an unexcused absence, will reduce your overall grade by 10%, which will lower your final grade by one letter grade.
+Participation will also requires reciting memorized poems; giving very short presentations historical, cultural, social, aspects of poetry along with concepts in form, metaphor, and meter; engaging in discussion; and doing writing (we undertake in-class writing exercises). ¶ Missing a class, with an unexcused absence, will reduce your overall grade by 10%, which will lower your final grade by one letter grade.
 Grade reduction for unexcused absences is not capped.
-If you miss four classes and your absences are unexcused, your grade will be reduced 40%.
+If you miss four classes and those absences are unexcused, your grade will be reduced 40%.
 (Note: Absences for circumstances out of your control, such as health problems and family emergencies, are absolutely excused, as are absences for religious observance.
 You still will have to keep up in the course, so as soon as is practical, contact me and one or more other students to be able to keep up.)
-Presence and lack of participation (for instance, due to being unprepared) will result in a lesser grade reduction for each class.
-Last but not least, you are not allowed in enroll in 21W.771 if you are enrolled in another subject that meets at any overlapping time.
+Presence and lack of participation (for instance, due to being unprepared) will result in a lesser grade reduction for each class. ¶ Last but not least, you are not allowed in enroll in 21W.771 if you are enrolled in another subject that meets at any overlapping time, and exams or other academic activities related to other classes do not take precedence over our class meetings.
 Absences because you need to go to another class or an exam for another class are unexcused.

-20% - Assigned work based on experiences out of class, which may include going to a poetry reading and writing a reflection about the experience or editing a poetry journal or other publication and writing a reflection of the experience.
+20% - A report based on experiences out of class, which may include going to a poetry reading, starting/editing a poetry publication, or going to an art exhibit or concert with a significant poetic aspect.

-60% - Quality of poems, and discussion of poetics, resulting from regular weekly participation in the workshop.
+50% - Quality of your poems, and your discussion of your own poetics, resulting from regular weekly participation in the workshop.

 2. Memory